-When she succumbed to full-time motherhood, Candy avoided doing the dishes by teaching herself code and eventually became a full-fledged web designer.
+When she succumbed to full-time motherhood, Candy avoided doing the dishes by teaching herself code and for a time was a full-fledged web designer.
 She is fascinated by the power of the web and social media and experiments with blogging, video and podcasting.

-Maureen is currently running the North East SCBWI network so that she can have more friends who understand her obsession.
+Em is a member of SCBWI BI so that she can have more friends who understand her obsession.

 Addy is a children's writer and former bookseller.
 She lives in rural North Lincolnshire but that was not always the case.
 Her random route through life began in Northern Ireland, before moving to Scotland and then many, many places in England until the police finally caught up with her.
 She gained a massively unhelpful degree in medieval history from London and then went into bookshops, film making and teaching.

 Her first published writing was in Northern Short Stories vol. 5.
 It was a short story called The Devil You Know and was chosen by the wondrous Beryl Bainbridge and David Pownall.
 The story formed the basis for her supernatural thriller, twelve plus novel, Close to the Bone.